Big Bang revisited: Conclusions

+The extended Einstein equation can then be said to \underline{predict} a new effect, namely the multiple sides of a tamed Big Bang (interpreted as a spacetime defect).
+But there could also be another new effect appearing as the phenomenon of ``antigravity,'' which will be reviewed in App.~\ref{subapp:Another-effect-Antigravity}.

+Still, the outstanding problem is to \emph{derive} this extended Einstein equation or, at least, to obtain an argument for the appearance of an overall factor proportional to a power of the metric determinant.

-\acknowledgments It is a pleasure to thank, first, Zi-Liang Wang and Emmanuele Battista for useful discussions over the years and, second, Emmanuel Saridakis \emph{et al.} for organizing the ``Workshop on Tensions in Cosmology'' (September 2--8) at the Corfu Summer Institute 2025.
+\acknowledgments It is a pleasure to thank, first, Zi-Liang Wang and Emmanuele Battista for useful discussions over the years and, second, Emmanuel Saridakis and colleagues, for organizing the ``Workshop on Tensions in Cosmology'' (September 2--8) at the Corfu Summer Institute 2025.

 {\thesection.\arabic{equation}}